Ramón Villeda Morales: Biography

 Trained as a physician, his specialty was pediatrics.
 Villeda Morales was a liberal who supported the democratization of Honduras after a long period of military rule.
 He was the Liberal Party candidate in the 1954 presidential election, the first free election for over two decades, winning a plurality over a divided National Party but falling short of a majority.
 The deadlock led to a coup by Vice-President Julio Lozano Díaz.
 Following the military junta of 1955, he was in 1957 chosen by the country's constituent assembly to serve as president and oversee the transition to democracy.
-Villeda Morales immediately embarked on a campaign which he believed would help the poorer elements of society, introducing welfare benefits and enacting a new labor code that favored the country's large working class population (working on the theory that regulations, rather than the market, can improve, rather than undermine, long-term conditions of work).
+Villeda Morales immediately embarked on a campaign which he believed would help the poorer elements of society, introducing welfare benefits and enacting a new labor code that favored the country's large working class population.
 While these steps were popular with the masses, they enraged the traditional holders of power in Honduras: the military and the upper classes.
 When it seemed likely that the Liberal Party candidate, Modesto Rodas Alvarado, would win the 1963 election with an even stronger mandate to enact social reforms, the military responded with a coup, just ten days before the election was scheduled to take place.

 Ramón Villeda Morales and his wife, Alejandrina, had six sons: twins Ramón and Ruben, Alejandro, Mauricio, Leonardo, and Juan Carlos.

-Ramon Villeda Morales died on November 26, 1971, in New York City, where he was serving as the Honduran Ambassador to the UN.
+Ramon Villeda Morales died of a heart attack on November 26, 1971, in New York City, where he was serving as the Honduran Ambassador to the UN.
 His widow, former First Lady of Honduras Alejandrina Bermúdez Milla, died in November 2012, aged 95.